digital-craftsman-de/cqs-routing/docs/routing.md

         ]);
 ```

-And you then adapt it like this:
+And you then use the following route configuration:

 ```php
 'routePayload' => RoutePayload::generate(